MatteoOrganek/Scheduler/README.md

 ```

 ## Future Improvements
-- Improve efficiency in data retrieval and calendar updates
+- Improve efficiency in calendar updates
+- Add Roehampton univerity's Seats schedule tool
 -

 ## Contact
-Feel free to reach out if you have any queries.
+Feel free to reach out if you have any questions or feedback.